Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * The Sacrifice of Isaac, a story from the Hebrew Bible was the assigned topic for competition to create a new set of doors for the north entrance to the Baptistery at Florence's Buomo.

 * Filippo Brunelleschi produced the winning design for the dome of Florence Cathedral.

+* When composing the *Nuper rosarum flores*, a motet reflecting "ideal proportions", Guillaume Dufay had the Temple of Solomon in Jerusalem in mind.